kyleu/projectforge/module/export/doc/module/export.md

 ### Usage

-This is a special module that, when enabled, will generate Go code based on the project's schema
+This is a special module that, when enabled, will generate Go code based on the project's schema.

+Documentation coming soon.